As Haj pilgrims return, curbs restored in parts of Srinagar

 They added restrictions continued in many parts of the Valley for the 14th day on Sunday.

-Restrictions were reimposed in certain areas which witnessed trouble on Saturday after the curbs were eased in several areas of the city and elsewhere in the valley, the officials said.
+Restrictions were re-imposed in certain areas which witnessed trouble on Saturday after the curbs were eased in several areas of the city and elsewhere in the valley, the officials said.

 J&K: They stay awake, so that you and I sleep in peace